garshaam/python_neural_network/README.md

 # python_neural_network
-Basic neural network completely from scratch in python.
+Basic neural network completely from scratch in python (even no numpy).
 Not useful for real-world applications but taught me a ton about neural network architecture.

 ## **Import Network**
 	import MeqNeuralNetwork